 The shop opens until very late and starts business pretty early, 6.30am to 2.30am the next day for the branch we went.

-Turkish desserts are mostly quite sweet, so it is nice to balance out the taste with a cup of Turkish Chay (tea), fruit tea or even Turkish Kahve (coffee).
+Turkish desserts are fairly sweet, so it is nice to balance out the taste with a cup of Turkish Chay (tea), fruit tea or even Turkish Kahve (coffee).

-There are also freshly packed Turkish Delights that will make great souvenirs!
+There are also boxes of freshly packed Turkish Delights that will make great souvenirs!

 Whether you enjoy it fresh or take it home as souvenirs, Turkish delights can last up to 6 months if kept in room temperature.

 I also read about a traditional pudding that is made of chicken breasts which you can try at Hafiz Mustafa.
 Unfortunately, we didn’t get to try that, perhaps that’s another reason for us to return to Turkey, or let us know in the comment below if you have tasted it yourself!